iifl-logo

 RISK MANAGEMENT

-Pursuant to Section 134 of the Act, the Company has adopted a risk management policy to identify, analyse, evaluate & categorize various risks, implement measures to minimize/mitigate the impact of these risks where it is deemed necessary and possible and a process to monitor them on a regular basis with strategy and business planning.
+Pursuant to Section 134 of the Act, the Company has adopted a risk management policy to identify, analyze, evaluate & categorize various risks, implement measures to minimize/mitigate the impact of these risks where it is deemed necessary and possible and a process to monitor them on a regular basis with strategy and business planning.

 The Company periodically reviews the risks and suggests steps to be taken to control and mitigate the same through a properly defined framework.